 Not all family unity decisions are favorable.

 What happens when your family immigration visa petition, adjustment of status application, or citizenship application is denied or rejected?

-In some cases you may need to file a motion to reopen or reconsider the decision.
+In some cases you may need to file a motion to reopen or motion to reconsider the denial, specialized form of appealing the government’s decision.
 In others you may need to show up at immigration court to defend yourself against deportation charges.

 Each type of denial has different requirements.
 Generally, you must act quickly, within 30 days or less, to protect your rights to fight back.

 The danger of doing nothing . . . or taking too long . . . is separation from your family, perhaps forever.